PsyTeachR/data-skills-v3/docs/04-homework.md

 <p class="caption">(\#fig:fig-settings)Renaming your file</p>
 </div>

-* If you have multiple copies of the homework file on the server or your computer for whatever reason, now is the time to go and clean them up.
+* If you have multiple copies of the homework file on your computer for whatever reason, now is the time to go and clean them up.
 Delete all other copies except for your finished file that you've marked "complete".
 If you don't have any blank files, you can't submit a blank file!

-## Downloading the file to your computer

-In order to submit your file to Moodle, you will first need to download it to your computer.

-* In the Files tab, select the checkbox next to your complete homework file, then click `More` then `Export`.
-It will ask you what you want to call the file, just keep the file name the same, don't make any changes.
-Click `Download` and depending on your settings it will ask you where you want to save it on your computer.
-* If you don't have R installed on your computer (which most of you don't), you can't open the file to check you've downloaded the right thing.
-This is why it's important to have good file management, nameyour files clearly, and only have one copy of the file you need. * All University computers have R installed which you could use to check your file if desired.
-* If you try and open the .Rmd on your computer and you don't have R installed, it will open it in Word or NotePad and it will look very wrong and you'll panic so don't do this.
-If you're on a Mac, Safari also sometimes tries to be helpful and will automatically try and open the file even if you didn't ask, so again, we'd encourage you not to use Safari.

 ## Submitting to Moodle